 Design – Brilliantly flexible, this is a vacuum that can go where you need it go

 The Shark ICZ160UKT sports a design that’s differs to that of other cordless vacuum cleaners.
 In fact, this model looks very much like a standard upright vacuum cleaner.
 The motor, 0.6l bin and battery slot are positioned at the bottom, which allow this model to stand up by itself.
 It’s surprising, but few cordless vacuum cleaners boast of the same ability.

 This model comes with Shark’s DuoClean floor head, which is designed to work on hard floors via the soft roller, and carpets via the motorised brush.
 It’s a truly neat design, and one that makes it easy to tackle any surface without having to regularly switch out floor head attachments.

 In this mode, the Shark ICZ160UKT works like any upright vacuum cleaner.
 You press the button to turn it on, then you can choose to have carpet or hard floor mode (this adjusts the speed of the roller).

 Holding down the boost button will give the vacuum a bit of extra power where you need it.
 Note that if you have the DuoClean head attached, the boost button turns on until you turn it off; for other accessories, you have to hold the button down for a power boost.

 There’s a single battery in the box, which slots into the side of the vacuum cleaner; it pulls out easily for charging.
-You can buy additional units should you want to extend the run-time of the vacuum cleaner (Should we not mention here how much an additional battery would cost?).
+You can buy additional units should you want to extend the run-time of the vacuum cleaner.
 Shark offers a dual-battery version of this cleaner for an additional £70, which is pretty good value considering this will double your run-time.